 Certain of the markets in which our Casualty and Specialty segment operate generally experienced favorable rate trends and stable terms and conditions in respect of the early 2019 renewals.
-In particular, we have observed favorable conditions for accounts that exhibited elevated loss emergence or underlying rate deterioration, but we also estimate that the favorable market trends have extended more broadly.
-In the near term, we believe that current pricing trends exhibited during the year are likely to continue, with terms and conditions for loss-affected lines of business, such as the liability exposures impacted by the California wildfires, continuing to show moderate improvement and certain other areas of the casualty and specialty market potentially maintaining less pronounced but positive adjustments.
-Moreover, we believe that pockets of casualty and specialty lines may provide attractive opportunities for stronger or well-positioned reinsurers and that, given our strong ratings, expanded product offerings, and increased U.S. market presence, we are well positioned to compete for business that we find attractive, such as the large, bespoke coverages we have structured and provided for the California wildfire liability market.
-At the same time, we also estimate that underlying loss costs for many casualty and specialty lines of business have continued to rise.
-We plan to continue to seek unique or differentiated opportunities to provide coverage on large programs open only to us or select markets.
-However, these opportunities arise sporadically, and we cannot assure that we will retain these programs or obtain new programs of this nature in the future.
+Concurrently, however, the casualty and specialty markets have continued to broadly exhibit adverse loss development and negative exposure trends, including a meaningful increase in both the incidence and severity of civil jury awards.
+In 2019, we have observed favorable conditions for accounts that exhibited elevated loss emergence or underlying rate deterioration, but we also estimate that the favorable market trends have extended more broadly.
+In the near term, we expect that current pricing trends exhibited during the year are likely to continue, with terms and conditions for loss-affected lines of business continuing to show moderate improvement and certain other areas of the casualty and specialty market potentially maintaining less pronounced but positive adjustments.
+Moreover, we believe that pockets of casualty and specialty lines may provide attractive opportunities for stronger or well-positioned reinsurers and that, given our strong ratings, expanded product offerings, and increased U.S. market presence, we are well positioned to compete for business that we find attractive.
+At the same time, we also estimate that underlying loss costs for many casualty and specialty lines of business will continue to seek unique or differentiated opportunities to provide coverage on large programs open only to us or select markets.
+However, we cannot assure you that positive market trends will continue, that we will succeed in identifying and expanding on attractive programs or obtain potentially attractive new programs, or that future, currently unforeseen developments, will not adversely impact the casualty and specialty markets.